Play Irish Lotto Online – How to Play and Buy Tickets

 Lotto Plus 1

-The gameplay of the Lotto Plus 1 draw is exactly the same as the main Lotto draw, including the number of prize tiers and odds, but the key difference is that the highest prize tier offers a €1 million prize while the lowest one offers a €2 Quick Pick for the Daily Million draw.
+The gameplay of the Lotto Plus 1 draw is exactly the same as the main Lotto draw, including the number of prize tiers and odds.
+The key difference is that the highest prize tier offers a €1 million prize while the lowest one offers a €2 Quick Pick for the Daily Million draw.

 Lotto Plus 2

-The Lotto Plus 2 draw offers the same odds of winning and same number of prize tiers as the main draw and the Lotto Plus 1 draw, but the biggest prize you can win here is €250,000 and the smallest is a €2 Daily Million Quick Pick.
+The Lotto Plus 2 draw offers the same odds of winning and same number of prize tiers as the main draw and the Lotto Plus 1 draw.
+However, the biggest prize you can win here is €250,000 and the smallest is a €2 Daily Million Quick Pick.